 Can I put a private plate on my lease car?

 Yes, you can put a private number plate on your lease car, but there’s a process you have to go through in order to do this.

 - Contact the finance company to get permission to add a private plate to the lease car after you’ve taken delivery of the vehicle – leasing companies will rarely be able to arrange for the car to be fitted with a private plate beforehand.

 - The finance provider will be named as Nominee on the Certificate of Entitlement (V750), which can be done online or in the post.
 If the plate has been used on another car before and is being transferred to your lease car, then a Retention Document (V778) will be needed instead.

 - Send the V750 or V778, a cheque for the admin fee (around £35), and a brief covering letter with your intentions to add a private plate to the car, to the finance provider directly.

 - Once payment has been received, the finance provider will send the documents to the DVLA, who will then assign the new registration to the car.

 - Remember to wait until confirmation from the DVLA and funder has come through before you put the plate on the vehicle.

-Now that you know what your responsibilities are when you lease a car, why not check out our latest special offers to find a vehicle to suit your needs for affordable monthly payments.
+Now that you know what your responsibilities are when you lease a car, why not look for your ideal new motor?
+Start your search